HackerspaceBremen/hshb-nametag/README.md

 Replace `BOARD_ID=1` with the number of your board (sticker on the back), which is used to select the proper battery calibration values.
 If you do not provide the `BOARD_ID` variable, the code will compile with the calibration data of board 1 by default.

+If `git` is available in your `$PATH`, the binaries will include a build version like `vX.Y.Z-N-shorthash` in their identification string.

 ## Flashing

 Flash the project by using the appropriate button in your PlatformIO IDE.
 If you're using the `pio` binary run